LLNL/shroud/docs/struct.rst

 saved as a ``type(C_PTR)`` value.
 This pointer is then passed down to the C++ routines to be used as the *this* instance.

+    All problems in computer science can be solved by another level of indirection.
+    --- David Wheeler

 Using the tutorial as an example, a simple class is defined in the C++ header as: